ian-nai/PyGallica/README.md

 ### Getting Started

-Install the requirements from your terminal:
+Download the project above, then unzip the file.
+In your terminal, navigate to the project folder and install the requirements:

 ```
 pip install -r requirements.txt